ably/open-specs/README.md

 To View the specification locally, run:

 ```
-http-server -c-1
+npm start

 ```

 Point your browser at http://localhost:8080.
-You can then select to view the API reference for the API of your choice.
+You can then select the API reference of your choice, and it will be rendered by Redoc.

 ## About Ably